conan-io/conan-center-index/docs/bump_version.md

 # How to bump a package version for an existing recipe in ConanCenterIndex?

 Once a recipe is approved and merged to ConanCenterIndex, it may need to be updated with new versions released by the upstream.
-When someone needs a new package version which is not available in ConanCenterIndex, then open a new pull request adding, is what is called `bump version`.
+When someone needs a new package version that is not available in ConanCenterIndex, then open a new pull request adding, is what is called `bump version`.
 A bumping version process is when a PR only adds a new package version and nothing more.
-Removing older versions, or updating the recipe are not classified as a bump version action.
+Removing older versions, or updating the recipe is not classified as a bump version action.

 ## Choosing which version should be updated

-The first step is checking the version which should be added from the uptream.
-Please, avoid adding multiple versions which you really do not need.
+The first step is checking the version which should be added from the upstream.
+Please, avoid adding multiple versions which you do not need.
 Adding a new version will increase the building time and storage for each new package configuration.

-Once you dectect which version should be update, please, first check if the project `license` keeps the same.
+Once you detect which version should be updated, please, first check if the project `license` keeps the same.

 ## What should be modified when bumping a version?